OpenEvalProject/evals/manuscripts/elife-47969/v4/manuscript.md

 A participant is fully represented in a given cluster if both their pre- and post-challenge time series of measurements are contained in the cluster.
 For example, the healthy participant ‘P08H’ is fully represented in Cluster 2, as both their pre- and post-challenge time series of FeNO measurements are members of Cluster 2 (see Figure 1 above).
 Partial representation corresponds to the scenario in which only one of the two time series (pre- and post-challenge) is a member of the cluster.
 For instance, the asthmatic participant " P07A’ is only partially represented in Cluster 2, because their pre-challenge time series of FeNO measurements is part of Cluster 2, whereas their post-challenge time series of FeNO belongs to Cluster 3 (see Figure 1 above).

-## Autocorrelation of time series
+#### Autocorrelation of time series

 The autocorrelation of a given time series was calculated using the sample Pearson correlation coefficient of the original time series and the time series resulting after forward-shifting the original time series by the lag utilized.
-In other words, if the original time series consists of the values x1,…,xn and L is the lag, all complete (i.e., no member of the pair is a missing value) pairs (xt,xt-L) for t=L+1,…,n are used to calculate the covariance in the formula of the sample Pearson correlation coefficient.
+In other words, if the original time series consists of the values $x_{1},…,x_{n}$ and $L$ is the lag, all complete (i.e., no member of the pair is a missing value) pairs $(x_{t},x_{t-L})$ for $t=L+1,…,n$ are used to calculate the covariance in the formula of the sample Pearson correlation coefficient.